suusanp/stealth-health/m5/prototype.md

 To put this into practice, we drafted two versions of our privacy policy: a simplified version and a detailed version.
 We've also written a non-technical analogy for data retention to help users understand the concept better.
 We believe that many people, unlike us who have completed COMP555, are unfamiliar with the importance of data retention and the implications of data storage.
 And because we do not offer a data retention period of "forever", we wanted to ensure that all users can understand why we need to delete their data after a certain period.

 We have discussed and debated the language choices in our app extensively, as it is a crucial aspect of our commitment to privacy to educate users about the implications of their data choices.
-This commitment extends beyond our app, as we want to contribute to a broader culture of privacy awareness and data literacy among the general public.
+This commitment extends beyond our app, as we want to contribute to a broader culture of privacy awareness and data literacy.

 ## Conclusions